 International customers must clear their bicycles at first port of entry and proceed to Terminal B counter B42 at OR Tambo International Airport for acceptance.

-Due to the capacity of SA Airlink’s aircrafts there is a limit on how many bicycles Airlink can carry at a time.
-The following aircraft types are restricted as follows: J41 – 2 bicycles, ERJ – 3 bicycles and RJ85 – 6 bicycles.
+Due to the capacity of Airlink’s aircrafts there is a limit on how many bicycles Airlink can carry at a time.
+With the Cape Town Cycle tour approaching, cyclists will be required to check-in their bicycles as cargo.

 Flysafair have a policy that the bike travels with the passenger and at no stage does the passenger travel without their bike.
 Bikes will also be collected at the baggage collection area.